 Where you should stay: The Kandy House is a historic manor house converted into a luxury boutique hotel.
-A personal butler will tend to your needs while you enjoy afternoon tea on colonnaded verandas (or by the pool).
-The botanical gardens are bountiful with butterflies and birds.
+A personal butler tends to your needs while you enjoy afternoon tea on colonnaded verandas (or by the pool).
+The botanical gardens are bountiful, attracting butterflies and birds.
 Tim Jacobson, Director of Manor House Concepts, says: “Our butlers will be pleased to guide you into Kandy and to other lesser-known sights, such as the Degaldoruwa Cave Temple.
 It has some fantastic 18th-century murals.”

 7 The South Coast

-Why you should visit: Beach lovers should follow the sun to Sri Lanka’s glorious south coast.
-Here the living is oh-so-easy.
-The small palm-fringed bays are the ideal place for honeymooners or chilled family holidays.
-You can still see the famous stilt fishermen at work at Ahangama.
+Why you should visit: Because beach lovers will love Sri Lanka’s glorious south coast, where the living is oh-so-easy.
+These small palm-fringed bays are the ideal place for honeymooners or chilled family holidays.
+Be sure to snap see the famous stilt-fishermen at work at Ahangama.

 Where you should stay: Abode Ahangama is a brand-new boutique hotel tucked away in a quiet corner of Ahangama, with just four tranquil rooms.
 We loved the Art Deco indoor-outdoor bathrooms, the wrought-iron canopies, and the cute wicker furniture.
 Fantastic value for money.